maayane/catsHTM/README.md

 Other default parameters, such as the files and datasets naming format, can be edited in the python file `params.py` (type `pip show catsHTM` in the comand line to see where `params.py` is stored).

 ## What are the available catalogs?
-Currently, the following catalogs are available in this format (alphabetical order):
+Currently, the following catalogs are available in this format (alphabetical order; for a list with the number of sources and references see [here](https://euler1.weizmann.ac.il/catsHTM/catsHTM_catalogs.html)):

 * 2MASS (input name: `TMASS`)
 * 2MASSxsc  (input name: `TMASSxsc`) - 2MASS extended source catalog